Hopson97/Hopson97/README.md

 I put pretty much everything I do here, from playing around and general experimentation, to my own personal hobby project.

 You can find videos of some projects on my youtube here: https://www.youtube.com/channel/UCeQhZOvNKSBRU0Mdg7V44wA

+I also have a (Work in Progress) website here: https://hopson97.github.io/common_links.html